ModOrganizer2/modorganizer/.github/ISSUE_TEMPLATE/issue-report.md

 ## Link to Mod Organizer logs:
 Right click on the log window at the bottom of MO2, set log level to debug, restart Mo2 and reproduce the problem.
-To access the logs right click on the log
 To access the log files you can press the Open folder icon over the modlist and select "Open MO2 Logs folder".

 ### USVFS: